Welcome To The Self Sufficient HomeAcre

 A Word About Self Sufficiency

-I know this term gets thrown around a lot and people often tell me that there is no such thing as true self sufficiency.
-This is true.
+I know this term gets thrown around a lot and people often tell me that there is no such thing as true self-sufficiency.
 We all need friends, family, or a community to help us out in life.
-And almost nobody can go without trips to the grocery store, feed mill, or department store every so often.
-I’m not self sufficient!
+And who can go without trips to the grocery store, feed mill, or department store?

 Can I Do More?

 I think that we can all do a little bit more, and I’m no exception.
 I’m learning how to make my own herbal salves, lotions, and other personal care products.
 Each year I find new wild edibles to try and I attempt to grow more food in my garden than the previous year.
-I’m also learning more about breeding poultry and raising our own turkeys and ducks for meat and eggs, in addition to the myriad of chickens I’ve been keeping.
 There’s always a new adventure to explore on our homestead!

-In the future I hope to have more land and a better layout for keeping our own goats, pigs, and more poultry.
-I’d like to be able to raise animals for sale to help out with the cost of living as my husband considers retirement in a few years.
-When we reach that milestone, we plan to move back to the land and do even more than we can on our current property.
+In the future, I hope to have more land and a better layout for keeping our own goats, pigs, and more poultry.
+I’d like to be able to raise animals for sale to help out with the cost of living as my husband considers retirement.
+When we reach that milestone, we hope to do even more homesteading than we do now.

 What About You?